As the highest point in the city this has always been an important spot,

 city on the Tuesday after Penetecost, one of his three observed feast

 days.
 This unimpressive bunch explains why the population of Siena later

 took Catherine and Bernardino so much more to their hearts.

 But back to the altarpieces commissioned for

-Simone Martini's famous Annunciation, with Saints Ansanus and Margaret,
+Simone Martini's famous Annunciation, with Saints Ansanus and Massima,

 three with a gold ground, but its depth and illusionistic detail are

 impressive and innovative.
-The female saint has also been identified as
+The female saint previously thought to be

 in the Temple was next, for the altar of Saint Crescentius, followed

-by brother Pietro's Birth of the Virgin, both in 1342.
-They share
+by his brother Pietro's Birth of the Virgin, both in 1342, nine

 the importance of being the first narrative scenes made the central panels